 Verbose Guacamole currently requires you to have Git installed to use the version control features.

-git --version in the "Terminal" app, which should output your current version of Git if it is present.
+git --version, which should output your current version of Git.

 First, find the most recent version on the Github Releases page.
 Don't pick a version that's title includes "Beta" or "RC", those are preview releases and not intended for normal use.

 Open the accordion labelled "Assets" at the bottom of the release.
-Download the file that ends in ".dmg".
+Download the file that ends in ".deb".

-To upgrade your version, follow the exact same steps and the new version should replace your old version.
+To upgrade your version, follow the exact same steps and the new version will replace your old version.
 Make sure to close any running windows from Verbose Guacamole first!

 In the Future

-These instructions are for installing on Mac OS.Get instructions for a different operating system.
+These instructions are for installing on Debian.Get instructions for a different operating system.